lopeslucianojava/exampleBootstrap/README.md

 # exampleBootstrap

-Example of using HTML5 tags for web pages.
-The goal is to serve as a basis for other developers
+Example of use of graphical interface with bootstrap framework.
+Use of ready-made components and forms to serve as a basis for other developers

 liks:  https://getbootstrap.com.br/  //   https://diegomariano.com/bootstrap/